You can run an individual test, fixture or all tests in a file or directory. Hover over a corresponding tree item and click .

 The status panel displays the blue Waiting for assertion execution... status at this moment.

-If an assertion's target is an element property, the assertion waits for the element to become visible before checking its property.
-The same mechanism is used in waiting for an on-page action's target element.
+If an assertion's target is an element property, the assertion waits for the element to become visible before it checks the property.
+The same mechanism is used when TestCafe waits for an on-page action's target element.

 The following assertion waits for the search results to become visible on the page and checks if the hotel count is 5 (the 5 HOTELS text should appear):